-Tiffany Trump, who just graduated from her dad's alma mater, the University of Pennsylvania, hasn't campaigned that much, and admitted that speaking to such a large crowd was still new to her.
+Tiffany Trump, who just graduated from her Trump's alma mater, the University of Pennsylvania, hasn't campaigned that much, and she admitted that speaking to such a large crowd was still new to her.

 But she delivered a strong speech, telling the crowd how her father "has never done anything halfway, least of all as a parent."

-"My dad is a natural born encourager — the last person to tell you to lower your sights or give up your dreams," Tiffany said, talking about how her dad used to write notes on her report cards, comforted her when a friend passed away and always asked about her extended family.
+"My dad is a natural born encourager — the last person to tell you to lower your sights or give up your dreams," Tiffany said, talking about how her father used to write notes on her report cards, comforted her when a friend died and always asked about her extended family.
 Tiffany is his youngest daughter with Trump's second wife, actress Marla Maples.

-Tiffany Trump's speech stood in contrast to her stepmother, Melania's, speech the night before.
-She spoke more in generalities about her husband, and then became mired in controversy after she appeared to have taken part of her speech from First Lady Michelle Obama's speech for her husband at the 2008 Democratic National Convention.
+Tiffany Trump's speech stood in contrast to her stepmother Melania's speech the night before.
+Melania spoke more in generalities about her husband and then became mired in controversy after she appeared to have taken part of her speech from first lady Michelle Obama's speech for her husband at the 2008 Democratic National Convention.